Opal: Multimodal Image Generation for News Illustration

-We report a weighted Cohen’s Kappa of 0.1 (none to slight agreement) for interrater reliability on the ratings for art styles related to tones.
-We used a two-sample t-test to compare the mean ratings of art styles generated by forward prompting and by backward prompting and found that the mean rating of forward prompting is significantly higher than the mean rating of backward prompting (p-value < 0.001).
-For forward prompting, 48\% were rated 4 or higher and for backward prompting 27\% were rated 4 or higher.
+For ratings of styles relevant to tones, we report slight (weighted Cohen’s Kappa=0.1) agreement.
+With a Mann-Whitney U test, we found that the mean rating of styles from direct search was significantly higher than the mean rating of styles from indirect search (p-value < 0.001).
+For direct search , 48\% were rated highly.
+For indirect search, 27\% were rated highly.
 The results are summarized in Table \ref{mean2} and Figure \ref{fb}.